 “While the training process took 10 days, the hospital setup takes just two days,” explained Jen Subasavage, ADS Program Manager.
 Subasavage was instrumental in each step of the hospital development and integration.
 During the delivery in Ghana, she served in an equipment support and logistics admin role.

-Each rapidly deployable field hospital contains a total of 15 shelters, including:
+Each rapidly deployable mobile field hospital contains a total of 15 shelters, including:

-The hospitals—developed by ADS, HDT Global and the U.S. Department of State—are equipped to provide immediate, 24-hour support for general surgeons and specialists in orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology and critical care.
+The military field hospitals—developed by ADS, HDT Global and the U.S. Department of State—are equipped to provide immediate, 24-hour support for general surgeons and specialists in orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology, and critical care.
 Level II trauma centers allow on-the-ground caregivers to provide initial definitive trauma care in the field, regardless of the severity of injury.

 “It's been a long road seeing this project through to the end, but it’s been so incredibly rewarding,” said Subasavage.
 “It was an amazing experience for our team to work so hard and so closely together, then see the difference it will have on the lives of so many people.
 It was truly the actualization of Our Purpose.
 Your Mission.”